What are Priorities?

 Each resource is assigned services for their work role.
 Secondary services can be added for those services not part of their daily role but which they are able to complete.
 These are useful for emergency jobs as resources can carry out this work even though it's not part of their every day role. .

 Creating a Priority

-- If you have already created a Priority it will be displayed in the list view.
+Existing Priorities it will be displayed in the list view.

-- Complete the new Priority form as follows:
+Complete the New Priority form

-Exclusion Days - This allows you to remove days of the week from the Priority and will have an affect on the target date on jobs.
+- Exclusion Days - This allows you to remove days of the week from the Priority and will have an affect on the target date on jobs.
 This is useful to exclude the weekends from standard/routine priorities.

-Display Delay Days - This field relates to the day you open the scheduler.
+- Display Delay Days - This field relates to the day you open the scheduler.
 If the value is 0 you will open the scheduler on the current day, if the value was 10 the scheduler will start on the date for 10 days in the future.
 This can be useful for planned work with a long priority time.